-These days’ people in each office speak about structuring a successful team, functioning as a team, and my team, except few recognizes how to create the skill of team work or how to build up an efficient team.
+These days’ people in each office speak about structuring a successful team, functioning as a team, and my team, except a few recognize how to create the skill of teamwork or how to build up an efficient team.
 Belonging to a team, in the broadest intellect, is a consequence of feeling part of something superior to you.
 It has a lot to act with your understanding of the assignment or objectives of your association.

-In a team oriented surroundings, you add to the overall achievement of the association.
+In team-oriented surroundings, you add to the overall achievement of the association.

 You work with colleagues of the association to create this outcome.
 Even though you have a precise job role and you belong to a precise division, you are united with other association members to achieve the overall objectives.
 The larger image drives your actions; your role exists to serve the larger image.